mandiant/capa/web/explorer/README.md

-# capa explorer web
+# capa Explorer Web

-capa explorer web is a browser-based user interface for exploring program capabilities identified by capa.
+capa Explorer Web is a browser-based user interface for exploring program capabilities identified by capa.
 It provides an intuitive and interactive way to analyze and visualize the results of capa analysis.

 ## Features